aiplanethub/mini-bootcamp-explainable-ai/shap/1502-SHAP Implementation.md

 Let's implement SHAP and see how we can derive some exciting inferences through beautiful visualizations.

-**PS.
-Some visualizations are omitted on the web, so it's better to open the notebook in Google Colab or Jupyter Notebook.**
+**P.S: Some visualizations are omitted on the web, so it's better to open the notebook in Google Colab or Jupyter Notebook.**